LaxrFar/LaxrFar-Python-Obfuscator/README.md

 ## Usage

-First Upload The Files That are in Upload to Webserver to your Webserver Then Put the Python File in the Folder Then Copy The Url of the Webserver Where The PHP File is Then Open  The Obfuscater and Open The LaxrFar-OBF.py with Python3 LaxrFar-OBF.py Then Put the Url in Then Wait and then get your file from dist folder and done u got a really got obfuscation
+First do the things from "Upload to Webserver" on your webserver exactly like your python file then change in the "config.php" "main.py" to the name of your python file then copy the link that leads to the php and then open the obfuscater and enter your url and ready you get a file in dist folder

 ## Authors